 - Guidelines – these are the constraints that further define the desired result.
 In the video, the Dad has the son accept accountability.
 He says watering is going to be needed, but he leaves the method up to the son.
 Lean East helps executives set guidelines based on a balanced scorecard of indicators to ensure that quality, service, and continuous improvement are not ignored when meeting the desired results.

 - Resources – in the video, the Dad is the main resource.
 For the executive, resources can be monetary (with budgetary guidelines), support from the leader or other staff, executive coaching or consulting, etc.

-- Accountability – the Dad in the video sets clear accountability – the son will be the boss and judge himself.
-He also sets a clear time-frame for when they will review the progress together.
+- Accountability – the Dad in the video sets clear accountability where the son will be the boss and judge himself.
+He also sets a clear time frame for when they will review the progress together.
 Executives must do the same – obtain agreement on ownership and then regularly review the metrics in check-in meetings.

-- Consequences – the Dad didn’t explain consequences in the video, but they were intrinsic (satisfaction for a job well done) and allowance based.
+- Consequences – the Dad didn’t explain the consequences in the video, but they were intrinsic (satisfaction for a job well done) and allowance-based.
 Executives can offer praise, advancement, and momentary rewards for success and negative consequences can include less responsibility and less pay.